MISSION STATEMENT

 The school reserves the right to respond with disciplinary action to any negative conduct, both in or out of school, which adversely affects the safety and well-being of the student in question, another student, a staff member, or the reputation of the school.

-Cell Phones or other electronic devices.
+Cell Phones or other Electronic Devices.

 Internet Activities

-EXTRACURRICULAR ACTIVITIES (Temporarily Canceled)
+EXTRACURRICULAR ACTIVITIES

-CYAA SPORTS
+CYAA Sports

 Fees